Curtis19-99/freestyle-rhyme/docs/index.md

 ## [Intended users and user stories](user-stories.md)

 ## Current state of the app

+* Description
-* The current state of the app is it is running and the main functionality is completed.
+The current state of the app is it is running and the main functionality is completed.

+* Improvements

+A better first screen.
+Right now it is just the Google sign in, but I believe a lot could be done to make it look better.

+Have custom logos for the app icon as well as the random word button.

+Incorporate some different colors at the top.

+* Stretch Goals

+Have every word in the recycler view be a button that you could click on and

 ## [Wireframe diagram](wireframe.md)